Moku Neural Network

 Do I need to be a machine learning expert to use the Moku Neural Network?

 Not at all — this versatile instrument is engineered to be accessible to all researchers.
-While machine learning experts can take Moku Neural Network applications to the next level, it’s easy for all Moku:Pro users to set up a neural network.
+While machine learning experts can take Moku Neural Network applications to the next level, it’s easy for all Moku:Delta or Moku:Pro users to set up a neural network.

-Learn what Moku can do for you
+Learn how Moku can help you